Santa’s Helper (Sexy!) With Boots : 2 / 6

 Jackie shook her head, alarmed.
 “What will it do to me?” she asked.

 “Hmm,” Lucy mused.
 “Looks like this is a day of firsts for you.
 Well, what’ll it do?
 What’ll it do?
 It will take those nerves away for one thing.
 And it will, uh, it will tune up everything: it’s like… well you know HD television?
-Right now you and me, it’s like we’re watching regular television… everything around us is almost black-and-white.
+Right now you and me, it’s like we’re watching regular, old-fashioned TV… everything around us in black-and-white.
 When the pills kick in, everything will be HD: colors, sounds… Everything.
 Inside and out.
 Everything will be great.
 You’ll love everything, and everything will love you.
 You’ll be warm and wonderful and happy.
 You’ll see.”

 Lucy saw the look of alarm on Jackie’s face, but she clearly wasn’t concerned.
 She sat back in her seat and muttered, “God, I need a cigarette.”
 She patted Jackie’s arm mechanically.
 “Don’t worry.
 You’ll be fine.
 Just remember to stay hydrated.
 I’ll keep my eye on you.
 Whenever I give you water, you drink.”